Frampton Natural History Pages

 We have increasing numbers of these enchanting egrets

 both of these were about 30cms.
-I have seen a full grown grass snake cross the track here but far too fast for me to photograph: Frampton Park
+I have seen a full grown grass snake cross the track here in Frampton Park but far too fast for me to photograph

 baby woodmouse? ~3cms: Church Lane 2001